cardboard-iguana/cardboard-iguana.com/notes/burp-suite.md

 * Use FoxyProxy and set up Burp Suite as a togglable proxy, and then import the Burp Suite CA certificate as above.
 I don’t like this option because I think that hacking and normal browsing activities should be kept as separate as possible.
 * Use Chromium as the Burp Suite browser.
 This is actually a better option, and aligns more with Burp Suite’s built-in (x86_64) browser.
 Unfortunately, Chromium’s certificate import functionality appears to be broken on Kali Linux ARM right now.

+### Mobile App Testing

+You can proxy mobile API requests through Burp Suite too.

+* Configure Burp Suite to listen on all interfaces.
+* Add your computer as an HTTP proxy to the network interface on the mobile device.
+* Add the Burp Suite CA using more-or-ess the same process as would be used for Firefox (above).

 ## Scoping

 Sites can be added to the project scope under Target > Scope.